straw-hat-team/adr/src/adrs/5177934677/README.md

   `transient_annotations`.
 You `MUST NOT` introduce parallel ad-hoc fields for the same purpose.
 - You `MUST` use a prefix you own, or no prefix at all.
-You `MUST NOT` write to a prefix you do not own.
+You `MUST NOT` write to a prefix you do not own; propagating an existing entry verbatim is not writing.
 - You `MUST` encode non-string values as strings.
 - You `MUST NOT` use annotations as a typed payload escape hatch.
 If consumers need typed semantics, define a dedicated field or schema instead.